mrochon/b2csamples/README.md

 # My B2C samples

-## This repo has been split up
+## The B2C Multi-tenant sample code has been split into several repos

-**In order to provide better setup support for samples in this repo (currently just the Multi-tenancy demo) I am moving each constituent project to its own repo.
-Here, I will only keep the custom policy xml files and PowerShell scripts and othe rinstructions for deploying complete applications.
-This is still work in progress.**
+**In order to provide scripted deployment of (just) the [B2C multi-tenant demo](https://github.com/mrochon/b2csamples/tree/master/Policies/MultiTenant) I have moved the VS projects related to this demo (UI and reST APIs) to separate repos.
+This repo will still contain the related IEF policies as well as policies for other samples and REST functions related to them.**

 ## Changes